cube3power/atsd/rule-engine/README.md

 * **Status Filter**.
 Samples are discarded for metrics and entities that are disabled.

-* [Rule Filters](filters.md) ignore samples that do not match a specific metric, entity, or filter expression.
+* [Rule Filters](filters.md) accept only data that matches a specific metric, entity, and filter expression.

 ### Grouping

-Once the sample passes through the chain of filters, it is added to matching windows grouped by metric, entity, and optional tags.
+Once the sample passes through the chain of filters, it is added to matching [windows](window.md) grouped by metric, entity, and optional tags.
 Each window maintains its own array of data samples.

 > If the 'Disable Entity Grouping' option is checked, the window is grouped only by metric and optional tags.

 ### Evaluation

-Windows are continuously updated as new samples are added and old samples are removed to maintain the size of the given window at a constant interval length or sample count.
+[Windows](window.md) are continuously updated as new samples are added and old samples are removed to maintain the size of the given window at a constant interval length or sample count.

 When a window is updated, the rule engine evaluates the expression that returns a boolean value: